Spotlight Lucky 15: four horses to back on Tuesday

 Last updated

-- The Punt Acca: Stuart Langley's three horse racing tips at Catterick and Ffos Las on Tuesday
+- The Punt Acca: Lee Sharp's three horse racing tips at Hamilton, Lingfield and Nottingham on Tuesday

 - Tuesday's free racing tips: six horses to consider putting in your multiple bets

-- Ffos Las Placepot tips: Phill Anderson takes aim at the £50,000 guaranteed pool
+- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

 - Spotlight Lucky 15: four horses to back on Monday

-- The Punt Acca: Stuart Langley's three horse racing tips at Catterick and Ffos Las on Tuesday
+- The Punt Acca: Lee Sharp's three horse racing tips at Hamilton, Lingfield and Nottingham on Tuesday

 - Tuesday's free racing tips: six horses to consider putting in your multiple bets

-- Ffos Las Placepot tips: Phill Anderson takes aim at the £50,000 guaranteed pool
+- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

 - Spotlight Lucky 15: four horses to back on Monday